Roger Brent: Career

 In 1985, Brent moved to the Department of Molecular Biology at Massachusetts General Hospital and the Department of Genetics at Harvard Medical School.
 His work there contributed to two-hybrid methods and to development of large scale/ general purpose functional genomic means (interaction mating and development of peptide aptamers) to detect and disrupt protein-protein interactions.
 In 1997, with Sydney Brenner he helped establish the Molecular Sciences Institute, a nonprofit research laboratory in Berkeley, California, and became its CEO, research director and president in 2001.
 He initiated his lab's studies on cell signal control and cell-to-cell variation there.
 He is now a Professor of Basic Sciences at the Fred Hutchinson Cancer Center and an Affiliate Professor of Genome Sciences and Bioengineering at the University of Washington.

 Brent's work pursues two main questions: how cell signaling systems control their signals and the information those transmit and the origins and phenotypic consequences of cell-to-cell variation in signaling and subsequent responses.

-In 1987, Brent help found, and continues to contribute to, Current Protocols in Molecular Biology, a "how to clone it manual" which started the Current Protocols journals.
+In 1987, Brent helped found, and continues to contribute to, Current Protocols in Molecular Biology, a "how to clone it manual" which started the Current Protocols journals.
 From 1995 to 2000 he organized the "After the Genome" workshops in Santa Fe, whose content contributed to some of the early systems biology agenda.
 In addition to customary advisory work with NIH, NSF, and industrial organizations, in 1997 he began to advise the US government on tactical and strategic considerations for defense against biological attack and emerging diseases.
 In 1998, at the Molecular Sciences Institute, he participated in discussions with Rob Carlson and Drew Endy that helped develop some of the ideas underpinning synthetic biology.
 From 2011 to 2014 he directed the Center for Biological Futures, an experimental effort to better understand the impacts of advances in biological knowledge and capability on human affairs.

 He has been a scholar of The Pew Charitable Trusts and a senior scholar of the Ellison Medical Foundation.
 In 2003 he shared the Gabbay Award in Biotechnology and Medicine for his work on protein interaction methods, and in 2011 he was named a Fellow of the American Association for the Advancement of Science "for outstanding contributions in the area of biochemistry, transcription, genomics, and systems biology."